 Each learner is recognized as having unique experiences and background.
-Faculty members are alert to individual differences due to gender, cultural background, goals, and learning styles.
+Faculty members are alert to individual differences due to gender, ethnic and cultural background, goals, learning styles, and support systems.
 Support services, including counseling, financial aid, and a wide variety of learning resources, are an integral part of the system available to accommodate the individual needs of the students.